-Bevere is now in her 12th season as the head coach of the Middlebury softball team, leading the team into the NESCAC Tournament for the five of the past seven seasons.
+Bevere is now in her 15th season as the head coach of the Middlebury softball team in 2021, leading the team into the NESCAC Tournament for seven of the past nine times it has been held.
 In her first season in 2007, the Panthers were much-improved with a 20-win season and an overall record of 21-12.
 In 2011, Bevere was named the NESCAC Coach of the Year, leading the team to its first NESCAC Championship and NCAA Tournament appearance with a record of 30-8.

-The team has enjoyed 20-plus win seasons over five of the last seven years, with a 26-11 mark in 2013.
-Bevere owns a career record of 225-146-1 over 11 seasons as the team's head coach, recording her 200th victory on April 19, 2016.
+The team has enjoyed 20-plus win seasons over six of the last nine years, with a 26-11 mark in 2013.
+Bevere owns a career record of 257-176-1 over 14 seasons as the team's head coach, recording her 200th victory on April 19, 2016.
 She also serves as the school’s Director of Compliance.

 Bevere, who earned a degree in psychology from Middlebury in 1999, has spent a significant amount of time coaching at the college.
 Following her graduation, Bevere remained on campus as a graduate assistant basketball coach for the 1999-2000 season.